 To prep these pancakes in advance, prepare the batter and crisp topping and store separately in airtight containers in the fridge for up to 3 days.

-To make these pancakes extra festive, instead of slicing them into squares, use cookie cutters to make them into fun Christmas shapes!
+To make these pancakes extra special, instead of slicing them into squares, use cookie cutters to make them into fun shapes.

-Leftover pumpkin crisp sheet-pan pancake slices can be stored in an airtight container or ziplock bag in the fridge for 3-5 days.
+Leftover sheet-pan pancake slices can be stored in an airtight container or ziplock bag in the fridge for 3-5 days.
 When you’re ready to eat them, you can reheat in the oven.

 Sheet-pan pancakes freeze beautifully, however, the crisp topping will get a little soggy.
 If you’re planning to freeze some, I recommend leaving out the crisp topping.
 They will still be absolutely delicious!

 To freeze, place individual slices in one layer on a parchment paper-lined baking sheet.
 Put the sheet in the freezer for about an hour.
-After an hour, you can stack the frozen pancake slices in an airtight container or plastic freezer bag.
+Then stack the frozen pancake slices in an airtight container or plastic freezer bag.

 Ingredients